kevinkovalchik/UpSetPlotly/dev_notes.md

 ## Progress

+### 2021-08-11 (afternoon)
+- I finished all the points above.
+The ordering issue was because I used the same function to get row and column locations.
+- I will release it on PyPI and see if I can integrate it into MhcVizPipe.

+### 2021-08-11 (morning)
 - I have finished 1-3 up there.
 - I think the sample names are getting mixed up.
 I am doing it all with standalone functions, and I think the ordering is changed somewhere, but not preserved.
 I will either write a class or a function